 - Walk to work: If it is too far, get off of the bus/train a stop early and walk the rest of the way.
 If you drive, park further away.

-- Walk to the grocery store.
+- Grab your grocery cart and walk to the grocery store.

 - Walk with your children.
 Instead of screen time, go outside and walk.
 You will all benefit physically and you will be helping them to develop healthy habits.
 You will also be spending quality time.